noreading/bootstrap4-webpack-boilerplate/README.md

 ### What is it?

-This boilerplate includes a tool to resize images based on a configuration file, to get rid of the hazzle to care about the responsive image sizes manually.
+This boilerplate includes a command to resize images based on a configuration file, to get rid of the hassle to care about the responsive image sizes manually.
 One of the benefits of this process is that it works on all major operating systems, without the need to do any manual installations.

 If you want to use the resizing feature, please edit the file `images.config.js` in the root directory and change all settings to your needs.
 You can add multiple collections with different configurations for greatest flexibility.